 “It is impossible to keep a straight face in the presence of one or more kittens.”

-– Cynthia E. Varnado, author
+– Cynthia E. Varnado, Senior Tax Analyst, Texas

 - KCAC’s Adorable, Adoptable Pet of the Week is written by Tecla Metzel of Kane County Animal Control.
 Additional photos by Lorena Page Photography.

 Should we say it one more time for the record books?

 They make you laugh, even when you don’t want to.
 Little balls of fur that run past your feet and trip you up.
 They pop out of nowhere, sometimes the smallest of niches, to land on your shoulder and give a little purr in your ear.